Book a Court FAQs

-Clubs accepted into the pilot will work with Complete Security Solutions on finalising their installation requirements.
+Clubs who will install gate access technology will work with Complete Security Solutions on finalising their installation requirements.
 The process will include completion of a site survey which will be completed by one of our team.
 The site survey, along with any follow-up information, will determine the total cost based on the individual site’s needs and will identify any additional work required prior to the supply and installation of the gate access technology.

 Our facility does not have a clubhouse, can we still get gate access equipment?

 Our installers can provide an external equipment enclosure to cater for outdoor solutions.
 The main consideration will be the ability to locate power at the site.

 What pre-installation work will the club have to undertake?